appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 </dd>

-#### Value `string`
+#### Value Key `string`

 <dd>

-The Value Key property in a Select widget specifies which key in the **Source Data** should be used as the unique identifier for each dropdown option.
+The Value Key property specifies which key in the **Source Data** should be used as the unique identifier for each dropdown option.
 When using the **JS** mode for dynamic configurations, the value must evaluate to a valid property name in the data object.
 This ensures that each dropdown option has a unique, identifiable value.

 </dd>